AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 ### Task 3: Subscribe to the topic

-You subscribe to an Event Grid topic to tell Event Grid which events you want to track and where to send those events.
+In this task, you will subscribe the web app endpoint to your Event Grid topic so it can receive validation and custom events.

 1. Subscribe to a topic using the **az eventgrid event-subscription create** command.
 The following script retrieves the subscription ID from your account and uses it in the creation of the event subscription.